vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Stack Traces.md

 [^1]: This setting is shared in **Edit | Project Settings | Player**, and also effects log details in builds.

 ### Usage
+Click on an error in the Console to see the full stack trace.

 <<Programming/Common Errors/Stack Trace Breakdown.md>>

 ### Details